All Episodes

 So I don't have a problem with someone wearing a riot helmet to deport someone who has no business being here.

-What I would say is also, you know, be careful in terms of giving too much power to the federal government, because when President AOC's in and she's coming around with a mask on and then picking up people because you said a homophobic joke or that she perceives it or a trans joke, and then she comes and you know knocks on your door like they're doing in the UK and says, Oh, I need you to come downtown with me because we have to have a conversation.
+What I would say is also, you know, be careful in terms of giving too much power to the federal government because when President AOC is in and she's coming around with a mask on and then picking up people because you said a homophobic joke or that she perceives it or a trans joke and then she comes and knocks on your door like they're doing in the UK and says, oh, I need you to come downtown with me because we have to have a conversation.

 I know.

-I w I I was with uh Elon during the transition uh at Twitter when we uncovered all the stuff.
+I was with Elon during the transition at Twitter when we uncovered all this stuff.

-So I'm gonna make a financial one for you.
+So I'm going to make a financial one for you.

 Okay.